TheRealJeff/SensAir/SensAirAndroidApp/app/src/main/assets/INFO.md

  * Atmospheric Pressure can be an important factor for people with certain professions, you can keep track of your Pressure and be notified when you cross that threshhold.
 ***
 #### **Temperature**
- * Extreme tempretures can have dire effects on the human body.
+ * Extreme tempretures can have dire effects on the human body.Custom temperature can be set to notify you in case the threshold is reached.